 7. Pandit - Pav Bhaji

 India's local street food has some lip-smacking dishes that have gained prominence among travellers from across borders.
 One such celebrated dish is pav bhaji.
 Made with fresh vegetables, sauteed in oil and Indian spices the bhaji is a spicy-tangy curry, which is eaten with soft buttered buns.
 A generous scoop of butter adorns the bhaji along with some freshly chopped onions and chillies as accompaniments.
-Along with this Pandit's stall also offers sandwiches, Chinese noodles and Jain versions of these items (i.e. without onion and garlic!).
+Along with this street food in Udaipur Pandit's stall also offers sandwiches, Chinese noodles and Jain versions of these items (i.e. without onion and garlic!).

 8. Manak Balaji - Mirchi Vada

 Indians love chilly, and it is no hidden fact that we try to incorporate it into our food that leaves foreigners bewildered.
 But Manak Balaji's is Udaipur's exclusive maker of the delicious Mirchi vada.
 Mini versions of green chillies stuffed with curried potatoes and coated with gram flour (besan) are deep-fried in oil.
 These delights are served hot and fresh to customers who have been visiting this small outlet for decades.
 If you enjoy spicing up your taste buds every once in a while, this street food in Udaipur would be your relish!